Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Introduction

-For (the completion of) a graded ring $A$ we denote by $A^{(n)}$ the $n$-th Veronese subring of $A$. \begin{Thm}[{Section \ref{MORITA}}] Let $k$ be an arbitrary field.
-The following rings are of strictly hereditary representation type. \begin{itemize} \item Segre product $k[[x,y]]^{(2)}\seg k[[x,y]]^{(2)}$ with $\deg x=\deg y=1$. \item Segre product $k[[x,y,z]]\seg k[[u,v]]$ with $\deg x=\deg y=\deg z=1$ and $\deg u=1$, and $\deg v=2$. \item Segre product $k[[x,y,z]]\seg k[[x,y,z]]$ with $\deg x=\deg y=\deg z=1$. \end{itemize} \end{Thm} The ring in Theorem \ref{exn} is a $1$-dimensional Gorenstein non-domain for each $n$.
+\end{Thm} The ring in Theorem \ref{exn} is a $1$-dimensional Gorenstein non-domain for each $n$.
 In fact, it is an example of {\it extended numerical semigroup rings}, which we introduce as a generalization of the classical numerical semigroup rings (Definition \ref{exnum}).
 An application of tilting theory for rings of dimension $1$ \cite{BIY,haI} shows that it is of hereditary representation type; in fact the triangle equivalence we give (Theorem \ref{num}) shows that its Cohen-Macaulay representation is essentially equivalent to the classical $n$-subspace problem.

 The results in Theorem \ref{Segres} are obtained as applications of Morita theorem for Calabi-Yau triangulated categories, as recalled in Theorem \ref{morita}.
 To apply this theorem we need to construct a cluster tilting object on our rings, which is achieved in a much greater generality as we explain in the following subsection.